mjc-gh/batsd-dash/README.md

 Batds-dash Configurable dashboard for [batsd-server](https://github.com/noahhl/batsd).
 The frontend uses [NVD3](http://nvd3.org/) for rendering graphs.
-The backend uses [Sinatra](github.com/sinatra/sinatra/) for actual web application.
+The backend uses [Sinatra](github.com/sinatra/sinatra/) for the actual web application.

 The backend server is designed to use a simple threaded connection pool.
-It is suggested that you run Batsd-dash on JRuby or Rubinius in order to take full advantage of threads.
+Thus, it is suggested that you run Batsd-dash on JRuby or Rubinius in order to take full advantage of threaded processing.

 ### Documentation